sdpetrides/sdpetrides.github.io/about.md

 permalink: /aboutme/
 ---

 I grew up in New Jersey about a mile from the beach.
 My childhood revolved around sports and strategy games.
-I also liked school, specifically my math and science courses.
-As I got older I discovered a talent in acting and performed many of regional and high school musicals.
+I always enjoyed school, specifically my math and science courses.
+As I got older I discovered a talent in acting and performed in many regional and high school musicals.

 I went to Biotechnology High School and studied all things biology, chemistry, and physics.
 I joined the FFA and entered science fairs and public speaking contexts at the State and National level.